Anchor ads are not supported on this page.

 Close this search box.

-What a Passenger Should Do in the Event of an Incapacitated Driver
+How to React in the Event of an Incapacitated Driver

 After landing at LaGuardia Airport, you disembark the plane and gather your luggage.
-Having never been to New York, you decide to use Uber to get to your hotel in lieu of renting a car.
+Having never been to New York, you use Uber to get to your hotel instead of renting a car.
 Five minutes after activating your app, the driver arrives and helps stow your luggage.
 Tired from a long day of travel, you climb into the front passenger seat and put on your seatbelt.
 The driver turns onto I-278 West, reaching speeds of 75 mph.
 You are zoned out but trying to make casual conversation with the driver.
 Panic strikes as the vehicle goes barreling toward the Jersey barriers separating east and westbound traffic.
 You stare in absolute horror at your incapacitated driver!

 Advertisement - Continue Reading Below